-As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink and countertop.
+As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink countertop.

 Yeah, remember that snazziness?